IAM Policy Simulator (Offline) - Client-Side IAM Decision Diamond Evaluator

 Important Notes

-• Dynamic tag-based authorization (e.g. aws:ResourceTag/*, aws:PrincipalTag/*) is not resolved automatically - you must provide tag values via Context Keys.
+• Dynamic tag-based authorization (e.g. aws:ResourceTag/*, aws:PrincipalTag/*) is not resolved automatically - provide tag values via Context Keys.

 • IP matching supports IPv4 / CIDR only; IPv6 is not handled.

-• For authoritative results, always verify using the AWS Console IAM Policy Simulator against your real account.
+• For authoritative results, always verify using the AWS-hosted IAM Policy Simulator against your real account.

 References: